clmarr/DiaSim/README.cascade.md

 ```

 ### Word boundary '#'
-* '#' is used to mark a word boundary.
+The symbol '#' is used to mark a word boundary.
 For example, a rule to express word-final obstruent devoicing would be as follows:

 ```
 [-son] > [-voi] / __ #